Mar-cof Cg Expectorant coupons

 The use of expectorants should be avoided in individuals who have a chronic cough associated with smoking, asthma, chronic bronchitis, or emphysema, unless directed by a healthcare provider.
 Additionally, expectorants should not be used in cases where the cough is accompanied by excessive phlegm or if the individual has a known allergy to the medication.
 It is also advisable to avoid expectorants in children under the age of four unless specifically recommended by a healthcare professional.

-Guaifenesin is commonly considered an effective expectorant.
-It helps to thin and loosen mucus in the airways, making it easier to cough up and clear from the respiratory tract.
+Mucinex contains guaifenesin, which is an expectorant.
+It helps to loosen and thin mucus in the airways, making it easier to cough up and clear from the respiratory tract.
+It does not dry up phlegm.